 - From the drop-down menu click on Import option.
 Find the JPEG file with error and import it on to the photos application.

 - Again click on the Files menu now select the export option.
 In the export window, you will find the option Photo Kind.
 Click on Photo Kind option and change the format to TIFF

 - Export the file to the desired location and save it.

 If you still encounter the error, then change the compatibility setting on the Photoshop application.
 The process remains the same as the Windows version.
 Even then if you are unable to fix the error it might be due to corrupt PSD file.
 You need to repair the corrupt PSD file on Mac to fix this error.

-Even after Adobe has officially announced that “Could not complete your request because of a problem parsing the JPEG data” error has been patched, still many users report that they encountered the parsing error.
-So this article is composed of all the reasons why this error occurs and corresponding solutions.
-Even after following the article if you are unable to fix the error please let us know in the comments section below or contact our technical support team.
+Despite Adobe's official announcement that the “Could not complete your request because of a problem parsing the JPEG data” error has been fixed, many users report encountering the parsing error.
+This article contains all of the reasons why this error occurs, as well as the solutions.
+If you are still unable to resolve the error after following the steps in this article, please let us know in the comments section below or contact our technical support team.